+Diarrhea can be associated with viruses like parvovirus and distemper.
 It can also be caused by intestinal parasites like whipworms and hookworms, protozoa like giardia, and bacteria like salmonella and E. coli.
 Some types of intestinal parasites can even be difficult for veterinary tests to detect, or require several tests (over weeks) to obtain a diagnosis.

 Puppies can also develop diarrhea from a sudden new change, like diet, the stress of coming to a new home, being overfed, or from eating out of the garbage.
 Without knowing the cause, the right treatment solution can be a toss-up.

 Help Puppies Who Have Diarrhea